1/6 panel probes Trump pressure on Pence to reject election

 For now, the panel is pressing ahead with its hearings, with more scheduled for next week.

-Thursday’s will unpack the Eastman plan to have the states send alternative slates of electors from the five or seven states Trump was disputing, including Arizona, Georgia, Michigan, Pennsylvania and Wisconsin.
+Thursday’s is unpacking the Eastman plan to have the states send alternative slates of electors from the five or seven states Trump was disputing, including Arizona, Georgia, Michigan, Pennsylvania and Wisconsin.
 With competing slates for Trump or Biden, Pence would be forced to reject them, returning them to the states to sort it out, under the plan.

 Pence refused the plan, believing the founding fathers would not have left it to one person, the vice president, to decide the outcome, Jacob told the panel in previous testimony.
 Jacob said the idea was utterly against some 130 years of precedent in American history, “entirely made up.”